NigelOToole/responsive-video-poster/README.md

 $ npm install responsive-video-poster --save-dev
 ```

-Import the JS and CSS into your project, add the elements to your HTML and initialize the plugin.
+Import the JS and CSS into your project, add the elements to your HTML and initialize the plugin if needed.

 [Full documentation](http://nigelotoole.github.io/responsive-video-poster/)